awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ------

-Because many AWS CloudFormation deployments result in the generation of resources with unpredictable names, CDK Pipelines provide a way to read AWS CloudFormation outputs after a deployment\.
+Many AWS CloudFormation deployments result in the generation of resources with unpredictable names\.
+Because of this, CDK Pipelines provide a way to read AWS CloudFormation outputs after a deployment\.
 This makes it possible to pass \(for example\) the generated URL of a load balancer to a test action\.

-To use outputs, expose the `CfnOutput` object you're interested in and pass it in a step's `envFromCfnOutputs` property to make it available as an environment variable within that step\.
+To use outputs, expose the `CfnOutput` object you're interested in\.
+Then, pass it in a step's `envFromCfnOutputs` property to make it available as an environment variable within that step\.

 ------
 #### [ TypeScript ]